-A cavity is a term referring to active state of decay.
+A cavity is a term referring to the active state of decay.
 Teeth exhibit decay when the natural bacteria in our mouths consume plaque residing on our teeth.
 As a result, the bacteria release lactic acid causing our teeth to soften.
 Once a hole has been identified, the soft decay spreads through the tooth.
 The rate of progression differs for everyone.
 If detected early, most cavities are addressed with fillings.
-A filling consists of removing the soft decay on a tooth with a dental drill and replacing the voided are with a tooth colored filling.
+A filling consists of removing the soft decay on a tooth with a dental drill and replacing the voided are with a tooth-colored filling.
 Depending on how deep the cavity is, you may want to get this done using local anesthetics so that you are comfortable during the procedure.
 We at OmniSmiles no longer use the silver (amalgam) fillings.
-We try not to put any metal in our patients mouths.
+We try not to put any metal in our patients' mouths.

 We know there are a lot of horror stories associated with root canals.
 We ask that you please take them with a grain of salt.
 In most cases, root canals shouldn’t feel any different than getting a filling.
 The biggest difference between the two is that root canals are lengthier appointments and may require two whole appointments to complete the procedure.

 Root Canals are needed when the nerve of the tooth has been effected.
 This can happen if a cavity gets too large and enters the nerve of the tooth.
-Other reasons to need a root canal may be due to trauma, clenching, grinding, fractured teeth and the failure of large existing fillings
+Other reasons to need a root canal may be due to trauma, clenching, grinding, fractured teeth and the failure of large existing fillings.

 Steps involved for a root canal begin with local anesthetics.
-Afterwards, once Dr. Haddad is sure you are numb and comfortable, minor drilling is done to open the tooth and access the nerve chamber.
+Afterward, once Dr. Haddad is sure you are numb and comfortable, minor drilling is done to open the tooth and access the nerve chamber.
 After gaining access to the nerve, it is gently removed through careful and guided instrumentation.
 The nerve space, or canal, is then cleaned and disinfected so that a filling material can be placed within the tooth.
 This completes the root canal.
-Almost every root canal treated tooth is in need of a crown afterwards.
+Almost every root canal treated tooth is in need of a crown afterward.
 The purpose of the crown is to protect the now fragile tooth from fracturing.

 Some patients may have gone to an endodontist to have a root canal done.
 Dr. Haddad is skilled and proficient in providing root canal therapy, so that patients of OmniSmiles’ do not need to go elsewhere.
 Dr. Haddad personally calls his patients following root canal procedures as a courtesy follow.
 Contact us to learn more about root canals or to make an appointment today.